askovdal/fhfrmlf-preprocessing/increment-notes.md

 * Trained and tested top1-chexpert classifier with pretraiend weights on the two pneumothorax subsets from last time

 **TEST SPECIFICATION:**
 _The series of tests we are conduction on a small sample size is a combination of the following_

+Data generalities:
+* The split between negative and positive pneumothorax cases should be 50/50, later it can be more complex
+* For cases of both tubes and no tubes, we do a (25% tube, 25% no tube | 50% negative) split

 A. Training data
 * A.1 All data (Both tubes and no tubes)